Click to Donate

 OUR GOAL

-We aim to raise $50,000 to fund the remaining part of our production.
+We aim to raise $150,000 to fund the remaining part of our production.
 These funds will cover post-production costs, allowing us to bring diverse, creative team members with unique perspectives on Street Dance Culture.
-The budget will go towards hiring a Music Supervisor, Script Writer, Editor, Sound Designer, and Animator.
-It will also cover miscellaneous post-production expenses such as color grading, visual effects, music licensing fees, and audio mixing and mastering studio rental.
+The budget will go towards hiring a Music Supervisor, Script Writer, Editor, Sound Designer, Colorist, and Animator.
+It will also cover miscellaneous post-production expenses such as visual effects, music licensing fees, stock footage licensing, fair-use opinion letters and audio mixing and mastering studio rental.
 This funding is vital to elevating the quality of our film and ensuring we can fully realize our vision of authentically representing the rich history and culture of street dance.

 With your support, we can assemble a talented team to bring fresh insights and technical expertise to our project, enabling us to create a compelling and visually stunning documentary that does justice to the legacy of street dance and its pioneers.